-An Inductive Approach to Teaching this Technique
+An Inductive Approach to Teaching this Technique (and handout exercises)

 To help students better internalize this technique, we can assign Exercise 2, in which they apply it in a writing task.

-If you would like to try out this technique with your students, you can download two exercises which use the inductive approach here.
-Giving information about your country.
+If you would like to try out this technique with your students, you can download two exercises which use the inductive approach here: Giving information about your country.